taisei-project/taisei/doc/BUILD.rst

 `Docker container <https://hub.docker.com/r/mstorsjo/llvm-mingw/>`__ that ``llvm-mingw`` provides, and installing ``nsis`` on top of it.

-Another options for Windows-based computers is leveraging Windows 10's
-`Windows For Linux (WSL) Subsystem <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`__ to cross-compile to Windows using their Ubuntu image.
+Another option for Windows-based computers is leveraging Windows 10's `Windows Subsystem For Linux (WSL) Subsystem <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`__ to cross-compile to Windows using their Ubuntu image.
 You can also potentially use a ``mingw64`` toolchain directly on Windows, however that isn't supported or recommended, as it's generally more trouble than its worth.